Do Go On - 345 - Dame Julie Andrews

 Yeah, she narrates it and it's great.

-It's a gossip magazine.
+There's a gossip magazine.

 Yeah, it is.

-And she essentially narrates it.
+And she's, yeah, she essentially narrates it.

 It's very silly, but I love it.